appseconnect/docs/_posts/2018-09-17-getting-started.md

 8. If the template is not created for the connection.
 You can create the connector by clicking on the Configure Connector button.
 ![CreateConnection1](/staticfiles/root/media/CreateConnection1.png)
 9. Activate default touchpoint button will be checked by default.
 Select the connection, provide the connection name and select the protocol.
 Click on Save to save the connection details.

+**Note: For Applications having multiple versions, the user can hover the cursor on the application image to identify the required version of the app.**

 ![Select-Connection](/staticfiles/root/media/Select-Connection.png)
 10. On selecting the connectors, the protocol will be displayed for it.
 One can select multiple protocols for a connection.
 ![Connection-Protocol](/staticfiles/root/media/Connection-Protocol.png)